aboood40091/Miyamoto/readme.md

  * Now requires TPLLib, which is not included
  * Removed all references to NSMBLib
  * A couple of small icon changes
+ * Entrance visualizations have been improved
+ * The default setting for new entrances is now Non-Enterable
  * A few bugfixes

 Release Next (Milestone 2 Alpha 2): (July 31, 2014)